jaimitoes/ComfyUI-LTX2-TRAINER/README.md

 * New information note : If you are on Windows and using Blackwell, uninstall all the attention modules (xformers, flash 2.8.3, i don't know if sageattention can affect but LTX2 don't use it).
 In our environment with ComfyUI and pytorch 2.10 and uninstalling all attentions makes Blackwell with native attention and performing much better.
 If you can find a flash attention 3 wheel compatible with your environment then yes, you will see a performance boost (there is plenty of them for linux).
 Flash 2.8.3 seems to work much slower (uninstall it for Blackwell envrionments).

+Version 1.05:
+* Added CUDA_VISIBLE_DEVICES into nodes for multi/single gpu compatibility.
+For multi-gpu, it seems you can't use the shared memory (sytem ram).
+* This means if you don't have enought VRAM in your Gpu devices to load the model, you will get an OMM.
+Hidding extra devices and making visible only one Gpu solve the issue for low Vram.
+* To make it more clear, if you have 2 Gpus with 12GB, you will get an OMM while using distributed.
+Hidding extra devices activates again the shared memory.
+Of course, if you have 2 gpus with 32GB you will not have this issue.
 Version 1.04:
 * Updated requirements adding optimum-quanto.